Subtitles and Transcript

 15:48 Well, that's the end of my talk.
 And I just want to thank everybody for coming.
 It was great to be here.

-16:10 Chris Anderson: Thank you so much for that.
-You know, you once wrote, I like this quote, "If by some magic, autism had been eradicated from the face of the Earth, then men would still be socializing in front of a wood fire at the entrance to a cave."
+16:12 Chris Anderson: Thank you so much for that.
+You know, you once wrote — I like this quote: "If by some magic, autism had been eradicated from the face of the Earth, then men would still be socializing in front of a wood fire at the entrance to a cave."

-16:26 Temple Grandin: Because who do you think made the first stone spears?
-The Asperger guy.
-And if you were to get rid of all the autism genetics there would be no more Silicon Valley, and the energy crisis would not be solved.
-(Applause)
+16:26 Temple Grandin: Because who do you think made the first stone spear?
+It was the Asperger guy, and if you were to get rid of all the autism genetics, there'd be no more Silicon Valley, and the energy crisis would not be solved.

-16:55 TG: Well, first of all, you've got to look at age.
-If you have a two, three or four year old you know, no speech, no social interaction, I can't emphasize enough: Don't wait, you need at least 20 hours a week of one-to-one teaching.
-You know, the thing is, autism comes in different degrees.
-There's going to be about half the people on the spectrum that are not going to learn to talk, and they're not going to be working Silicon Valley, that would not be a reasonable thing for them to do.
+16:55 TG: Well, first of all, we've got to look at age.
+If you have a two, three or four-year-old, no speech, no social interaction, I can't emphasize enough: Don't wait.
+You need at least 20 hours a week of one-to-one teaching.
+The thing is, autism comes in different degrees.
+About half of the people on the spectrum are not going to learn to talk, and they won't be working in Silicon Valley.
+That would not be a reasonable thing for them to do.

-17:17 But then you get the smart, geeky kids that have a touch of autism, and that's where you've got to get them turned on with doing interesting things.
-I got social interaction through shared interest.
-I rode horses with other kids, I made model rockets with other kids, did electronics lab with other kids, and in the '60s, it was gluing mirrors onto a rubber membrane on a speaker to make a light show.
-That was like, we considered that super cool.
+17:17 But then you get these smart, geeky kids with a touch of autism, and that's where you've got to get them turned on with doing interesting things.
+I got social interaction through shared interests — I rode horses with other kids, I made model rockets with other kids, did electronics lab with other kids.
+And in the '60s, it was gluing mirrors onto a rubber membrane on a speaker to make a light show.
+That was, like, we considered that super cool.

 17:42 CA: Is it unrealistic for them to hope or think that that child loves them, as some might, as most, wish?

-17:49 TG: Well let me tell you, that child will be loyal, and if your house is burning down, they're going to get you out of it.
+17:49 TG: Well, I tell you, that child will be loyal, and if your house is burning down, they're going to get you out of it.

-17:53 CA: Wow.
-So, most people, if you ask them what are they most passionate about, they'd say things like, "My kids" or "My lover."
+17:54 CA: Wow.
+So most people, if you ask them what they're most passionate about, they'd say things like, "My kids" or "My lover."
 What are you most passionate about?

-18:04 TG: I'm passionate about that the things I do are going to make the world a better place.
-When I have a mother of an autistic child say, "My kid went to college because of your book, or one of your lectures," that makes me happy.
+18:03 TG: I'm passionate about that the things I do are going to make the world a better place.
+When I have a mother of an autistic child say, "My kid went to college because of your book or one of your lectures," that makes me happy.

-18:14 You know, the slaughter plants, I've worked with them in the '80s; they were absolutely awful.
-I developed a really simple scoring system for slaughter plants where you just measure outcomes: How many cattle fell down?
-How many cattle got poked with the prodder?
+18:15 You know, the slaughter plants I worked with in the '80s; they were absolutely awful.
+I developed a really simple scoring system for slaughter plants, where you just measure outcomes: How many cattle fell down?
+How many got poked with the prodder?
 How many cattle are mooing their heads off?
 And it's very, very simple.
 You directly observe a few simple things.
 It's worked really well.
 I get satisfaction out of seeing stuff that makes real change in the real world.
 We need a lot more of that, and a lot less abstract stuff.
-(Applause)

-18:49 CA: When we were talking on the phone, one of the things you said that really astonished me was you said one thing you were passionate about was server farms.
+18:48 CA: When we were talking on the phone, one of the things you said that really astonished me was that one thing you were passionate about was server farms.
 Tell me about that.

-18:57 TG: Well the reason why I got really excited when I read about that, it contains knowledge.
+18:58 TG: Well, the reason why I got really excited when I read about that, it contains knowledge.
 It's libraries.
 And to me, knowledge is something that is extremely valuable.
-So, maybe, over 10 years ago now our library got flooded.
-And this is before the Internet got really big.
+So, maybe over 10 years ago now, our library got flooded.
+This is before the Internet got really big.
 And I was really upset about all the books being wrecked, because it was knowledge being destroyed.
-And server farms, or data centers are great libraries of knowledge.
+And server farms, or data centers, are great libraries of knowledge.

-19:22 CA: Temple, can I just say it's an absolute delight to have you at TED.
+19:22 CA: Temple, can I just say, it's an absolute delight to have you at TED.
+Thank you so much.